christian-sugianto/social-issues-and-location-vs-crime-rate-in-Victoria/README.md

 1. clone or download the repository
 2. cd (change directory) to the downloaded repository
 3. run jupyter notebook (install jupyter notebook if you haven't, brew install jupyter)
-4. wait until browser is opened, then click on the file 'Data Processing and Analysis Code.ipynb'
+4. wait until your browser is opened, then click on the file 'Data Processing and Analysis Code.ipynb'

 ### data process and analysis
 ![picture](readme-img/1.png)